Skip to main content

 IN! has a number of resources tailored for teachers, including:

 School District Presentations: We love connecting with school districts!
 We can provide presentations about inclusive higher education and preparing for college that are tailored to teachers, families, students, or all together.
-Contact our Community Engagement Manager, Shayna Laing, to schedule a presentation for your district.
+Contact our Program Coordintor, Elise Kramer, to schedule a presentation for your district.